BFA (Honours) Music Programs

 Please note:

-Can I audition on multiple instruments for my audition?
+Can I showcase multiple instruments for my audition?

-Music students must select a primary concentration (voice, piano, or guitar), and may audition on a single instrument only.
+Music students must select a primary concentration (voice, piano, guitar, bass guitar, drums/percussion), and may audition on a single instrument only.
 Applied courses are available to students in other disciplines after a number of credits are completed in your primary instrument.
 However, you are required to select concentration for your music studies at Tyndale.